Firstly, to call the war of Russia against Ukraine a WAR. Not a "crisis", a "conflict" or a "military operation".

 We call to boycott the Russian state now, until it completely with draws from Ukraine and is held responsible for its war crimes.
 We consider this a necessary step to push back the aggressor that launched a violent and unjustified invasion against Ukraine, a sovereign and peaceful European country, and has long instrumentalised culture and soft power for political propaganda and manipulation of public opinion.
 Help Ukraine by stopping any cooperation with Russia and communicate your decision publicly to encourage your peers to follow your example.
 Use the hashtags #BoycottRussia, #StandWithUkraine, #StopRussia.

-By January 15, the UN High Commissioner for Human Rights has recorded 18,358 civilian casualties in Ukraine since February 24.
+The UN High Commissioner for Human Rights has recorded at least 24,425 civilian casualties in Ukraine since February 24, 2022.
 It is impossible to establish the actual number of dead, wounded, and forcibly displaced people due to the fact that the occupation forces are continuing their assault on Ukraine.
-Russia’s war against Ukraine has already produced almost 8 million refugees.
+Russia’s war against Ukraine has already produced over 8 million refugees.

 Linked here is a list of Ukrainian cultural figures killed since the Russian Federation began their full-scale war.